Alumni Programs and Support

 We follow up with our alumni to ensure that they are doing well and living healthy lives in their recovery.
 Alumni meet with our Alumni Relations Coordinator prior to leaving High Watch.
 This meeting is essential as it is the final step in introducing our guests to our supportive and extensive alumni community.

 In addition, our alumni team reaches out to our former guests at set intervals following their discharge.
 Former guests will hear from us for no less than the first year after leaving High Watch.
 We are dedicated to ensuring that our former guests are successful in their recovery long after leaving campus.
+Alumni Relations Coordinator Jenn Worthington guides this open-forum discussion where former guests are free to discuss anything that’s on their minds.

 When: Every Thursday at 6PM